 We finally transplanted our little celery and he is so happy!
 I am curious how long it will take before our little celery plants are ready to be eaten.

-Here are a few helpful tips I found when searching for information about regrowing celery.
-Celery does not grow well in hot conditions, so make sure you give your celery plant adequate water.
+- Celery does not grow well in hot conditions, so make sure you give your celery plant adequate water and shade during the hottest part of the day.
 If your plant does not receive enough water, it will become tough and stringy.
 YUCK!
-Hope I can keep this little guy hydrated!
+So keep your plant hydrated!

-Also, know that it is possible to remove only a few stalks at a time rather than harvesting the whole plant.
+- You can remove only a few stalks of celery at a time.
+No need to harvest the whole plant.
 When doing this, make sure you remove the outer stalks first and let the less developed inner stalks continue growing.
 Take care not to damage the rest of the plant if removing individual stalks.

 The kids love snacking on celery, so we are really excited to see how it tastes!
 They think it will be AMAZING to run out to the garden and “sneak” a celery stalk.
 There is something about growing your own food that is really satisfying!